 The new Munch Museum opens in 2020 in Bjørvika, Oslo.

 Edvard Munch is one of the most renowned figures in art history.
-When the new Munch Museum opens in june 2020, his artistry will finally get the space it deserves.
+When the new Munch Museum opens in the spring 2020, his artistry will finally get the space it deserves.
 Across 13 floors, visitors will be able to see more of Munch than ever before, and masterpieces such as The Scream will always be on display.

 The Munch Museum provides strong, enganging and modern art experiences.
 In the new museum building, you can visit 11 exhibition areas spanning over seven floors, and explore many of the 28 000 works by Edvard Munch from the museum's collection.
 Munch's art is displayed in three permanent exhibitions, and temporary exhibitions show works by renowned Norwegian and international artists as well as innovative contemporary artists.